 Nursing associate apprenticeships

+The nursing associate apprenticeship standard is available to employers and the apprenticeship levy can be used for training fees.
 The standard requires nursing associate apprenticeships to be delivered by an NMC-approved AEI for pre-registration nursing.